ReturnHelper/return-request-api-docs/source/return_user_api.rst

 Add inventory to a consolidate shipping order.
 An inventory must be in the same warehouse of the consolidate shipping order.

-The handling status of the inventory must be ``ohd`` (On-hold).
-Otherwise the inventory cannot be addeded.

 The maximum number of inventories that can be added is 500 per request.

 ::